reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ## Defining a Route with Splitter-Aggregator Enterprise Integration Pattern

+Let us now look at a route where we will use a Enterprise Integration Pattern.

 Camel provides implementations for many of the [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/toc.html) from the book by Gregor Hohpe and Bobby Woolf.
 Here is a snippet of the list of those patterns :

 ![EIP Snippet](/assets/img/posts/camel-spring/eip-snippet.png)

+### Selecting the Enterprise Integration Pattern (EIP)
-We should look for the integration pattern most appropriate for fulfilling our use case.
+Before trying to build our own integration logic, we should look for the integration pattern most appropriate for fulfilling our use case.

 Let us see an example of defining a route with the Splitter and Aggregate integration patterns.
 Here we will consider a hypothetical scenario of building a REST API for an E-Commerce application for processing an order placed by a customer.
 We will expect our order processing API to perform the following steps: